Turbo chrysostomus: Description

 The golden-orange color of the aperture, though sometimes rather pale, is diagnostic of this form.
-The operculum is flat and brown inside with four whorls and subceutral nucleus.
+The operculum is flat and brown inside with four whorls and subcentral nucleus.
 Its outer surface is very convex, smooth and shining, brown or yellowish in the middle portion, lighter and obliquely striate toward the outer margin, white and smooth on margin of increment.

 Distribution

 This species occurs in the Indian Ocean off Madagascar and the Mascarene Basin.
 It also occurs in the Western Pacific (the Philippines, New Caledonia, Samoa) and off Australia (Northern Territory, Queensland, Western Australia).